-Medical devices, in turn, are governed by the Medical Devices Act,5 which, further to transposing several directives related to the manufacture, marketing and vigilance of medical devices (including Directive 93/42/EEC,6 as amended), establishes the regime applicable to promotion.
-With regard to promotion, the Medical Devices Act closely follows the regime set out for medicines.
-In early 2017, Decree-Law No. 5/20177 introduced general principles applicable to the promotion of medicines and medical devices, and further implemented specific rules for scientific, educational and promotional events that take place in National Health Service entities.
+Medical devices, in turn, are governed by the Medical Devices Act,5 which not only transposes several directives related to the manufacture, marketing and vigilance of medical devices (including Directive 93/42/EEC,6 as amended), but also establishes the regime applicable to their promotion.
+In this regard, the Medical Devices Act closely follows the regime set out for medicines.
+In early 2017, Decree-Law No. 5/20177 introduced general principles applicable to the promotion of medicines and medical devices, and further implemented specific rules for scientific, educational and promotional events that take place in National Health Service (NHS) entities.

-The definitions of a medicinal product for human use and of a medical device are identical to those arising from EU legislation, with the distinction between them being made on the basis of the intended use and the mechanism through which this is achieved.
-As is the case under the Directive, where any doubt arises, the classification as a medicinal product prevails.
+The definitions of a medicinal product for human use and of a medical device are identical to those arising from EU legislation.
+The distinction between them is made based on the intended use and the mechanism through which this is achieved.
+As under the Directive, in case of doubt, the classification as a medicinal product prevails.

 ii Non-clinical studies

-Directive 2010/63/EU8 on the protection of animals used for scientific purposes was transposed into Portuguese law in August 2013.9 This regime follows closely the one set out in Directive 2010/63/EU, thus establishing several requirements applicable to the use of animals for scientific or educational purposes, namely in what concerns the accommodation, care and use of animals in procedures; the origin, breeding, marking and killing of animals; licensing of breeders, suppliers and users; and the procedures for evaluation and authorisation of scientific or educational projects.
+Directive 2010/63/EU8 on the protection of animals used for scientific purposes was transposed into Portuguese law by Decree-Law No. 113/2013,9 establishing several requirements applicable to the use of animals for scientific or educational purposes, namely in what concerns the accommodation, care and use of animals in procedures; the origin, breeding, marking and killing of animals; licensing of breeders, suppliers and users; and the procedures for evaluation and authorisation of scientific or educational projects.